0x41-li/portfolio-landing-page/README.md

 ### A Website Portfolio Project
-I build this website using old school layout, to take an experience and understand how websites were built, and what the challenges you will, using a float, position, and box model as basic layout properties.
+I build this website using old school layout, to take an experience and understand how websites were built, and what are the challenges with this approach, using float, position, and box model as basic layout properties.
 I did use JavaScript for some tweaks, such as the fixed header, the mobile's menu logo, and animations.
-The Html was from the first place structured, in a way that reduces the headache later.
+The HTML was from the first place structured, in a way that reduces the headache later.

 ## pros
 Of course, the browser compatibility, performance, speed, and all web core vitals, I mean it's really useful if you have a website, that has a lot of traffic, and a lot of users, that use old browsers, which I don't think people still use them according to statistics.